Ways to help with depression…

 He didn’t want to go because the last thing he needed when he was feeling so low was to be around other people, people he didn’t know.
 She felt rejected, he felt judged.
 Both parties didn’t understand.
 He needed answers, he joined the group.
 As it happens, I was there.
 I was in her shoes before.

-As I mention in my book “No amount of anxiety will push me away”, me and my wife are dancers.
+As I mentioned in my book “No amount of anxiety will push me away”, me and my wife are dancers.
 We have a passion for it, that’s what we do.
 However, her illness prevented her from going out, seeing people in the state she was in was the last thing on her mind.

 I, on the other hand, wanted to go and be with people.
 In the same way, as this guy’s girlfriend did, I believed going out would help.
 You see, our minds worked differently.